 It almost feels that the world of learning and development will soon need its own dictionary.

 But don’t fret!
-We’ve put together a handy glossary to help ease you into our wonderful world.
+We’ve put together a handy online learning glossary to help ease you into our wonderful world!
 It’s worth bookmarking so that you can check back on it whenever you stumble upon the latest buzzword that’s floating around.